NGMunia/Campus-network/README.md

 EIGRP:

-    • Stub Router Configuration: R1-LAN and all spoke routers are configured as stub routers, limiting the query scope in the network.
+    • Stub Router Configuration: All spoke routers are configured as stub routers, limiting the query scope in the network.
     • Route Filtering: Implemented to allow communication within regions and with HQ while restricting inter-regional router communication.